schlagert/bootstrap/README.md

 `bootstrap` handlers will get initial notifications for all __matching__ nodes that are currently connected.

+The `net_kernel` module also allows registration of process for node up/down messages.
+However, there are some major advantages when using the `bootstrap` notification system:
+* Only notification for __matching__ nodes will be delivered.
+* If using visible connections, the `on_connected/2` callback will be delayed until all global name servers are in sync.
+This means, in contrary to the `net_kernel` messages, a globally registered process on a newly connected node can be used immediatelly after receiving the corresponding `on_connected/2` callback.

 The `example` directory contains a simple example of a `gen_server` subscribing for `bootstrap` notifications.
 For more information, please refer to the `edoc`